 Workshops to Promote Equity, Diversity, and Inclusion

-WISELI is currently offering two versions of the Breaking the Bias Habit® workshops to institutions outside UW–Madison.
 Contact us for more information about the workshops, and costs for bringing the workshop to your institution.

 For information about scheduling a Breaking the Bias® workshop with a UW–Madison department or unit, click here.